dhananjaygr/Terraform/Production/production.md

    DID = "GET-DEPLOYMENT-ID" </br>

    >**Note 1:** </br>
-   For zonal resources, you must specify the zone value in both variables.tf file (e.g., variable "zone" {}) and the .tfvars file.
+   For zonal resources, you must specify the zone value in both the variables.tf file (e.g., variable "zone" {}) and the .tfvars file.

    >**Note 2:** </br>
-   All mandatory variables must be present in both variables.tf file and the .tfvars file. </br>
+   All mandatory variables must be present in both the variables.tf file and the .tfvars file. </br>
-   Any variable without a default value in variables.tf must be provided in the .tfvars file. </br>
+   Any variable without a default value in the variables.tf must be provided in the .tfvars file. </br>
    Even if a variable has a default value in the variables.tf, you can still define it in the .tfvars file.

    >**Note 3:** </br>
    If multiple regions are selected in CloudLabs and one region already has a running deployment, new deployments will automatically shift to another available region. </br>
    Important: Terraform always deploys to the region specified in the .tfvars file. </br>
    To avoid conflicts or inconsistencies, make sure the region in .tfvars matches one of the selected regions in CloudLabs. </br>
-   For Example, If .tfvars specifies location = "us-central1" </br>
+   For example, if .tfvars specifies location = "us-central1" </br>
    Then select us-central1 in CloudLabs as well. </br>

    **Allowed Regions (GCP) in CloudLabs:** </br>